nmduc/discrete-matrix-factorization/README.md

 python test.py --data_dir=./data/MovieLens1M/ --snapshot_dir=./outputs/snapshots/
 ```
 ## Related
-If you just want to produce continuous output, you may want to our paper: "Extendable Neural Matrix Completion" (published at ICASSP 2018)
+If you just want to produce continuous output, you may want to check our paper: "Extendable Neural Matrix Completion" (published at ICASSP 2018)
 The source code is available at: https://github.com/nmduc/neural-matrix-completion

 ## License